 - The research excellence framework (the REF)

 - Price indices and measurement of inflation

-The Royal Statistical Society published a 'Data Manifesto' (PDF) in September 2014.
-It describes ten recommendations and focuses on how the UK government can improve data for policymaking, democracy and for prosperity (the Data Manifesto's headlines are also available to download as a PDF).
+The Royal Statistical Society’s 'Data Manifesto' (PDF) describes ten recommendations and focuses on how the UK government can improve data for policymaking, democracy and for prosperity (the Data Manifesto's headlines are also available to download as a PDF).
 Briefing notes are available that explore the Manifesto’s policy positions:

 Education and skills for the data economy (PDF), published in November 2016

 Putting evidence at the heart of policy debate (PDF), published in April 2016

 Increasing UK investment in research, science and innovation (PDF), published in April 2015

 Data skills needs in industry